Gemini Agent Guardrails with Veto

 Add runtime authorization to Google Gemini agents with function calling.
 Block dangerous actions, enforce policies, and require human approval for sensitive operations.

-Gemini agent guardrails with Veto
+Gemini agent guardrails and authorization

 Google Gemini authorization controls what actions your Gemini-powered agents can take through function calling.
 Veto intercepts function declarations before they reach Gemini, enforcing policies on tool execution without modifying your agent's logic.
+Works with Gemini 3.1 Pro, Gemini 3.1 Flash, and all models that support function calling.

 Quick start